How many goodly creatures are there here!

 This question is raised both implicitly through the book's depiction of the World State as making almost everyone happy while simultaneously being a society that most of his readers would consider a dystopia and explicitly by the characters Mustapha and John.
 Does 'happiness' have any value when it is thrust upon the population, who are drugged and hypnotised into happy bliss?
 Can 'happiness' truly exist without the possibility of sadness to counterbalance it?

 Are the citizens of the 'Brave New World' truly happy?
 Linda's desire for Soma-induced satisfaction overrides her instinct for self-preservation.
 Bernard, though an Alpha-Plus, feels rejected by the World State and so has a hypocritical approach.
-He only pretends to enjoy the Solidarity Group Orgies, longs for romance before sex, dislikes both Obstacle and Electro-Magnetic Golf, yet enjoys the celebrity status his discovery of The Savage brings.
+He only pretends to enjoy the Solidarity Group Orgies, longs for sex after romance, dislikes both Obstacle and Electro-Magnetic Golf, yet enjoys the celebrity status his discovery of The Savage brings.
 At the end, he is ashamed of his actions.

 Watson too is a successful Alpha-Plus fully integrated into the World State.
 Considered highly desirable, he instead longs to write more than World State slogans and write about something that matters, and overcome obstacles to do so.
 Even Mustapha Monds admits that he too in his youth was dissatisfied with his position and almost chose exile over his rise to World Controllership.

 The inhabitants of the World State themselves recognise that life is repetitive and a pandemic blandness exists.
 This is why the unusual and out of the ordinary, such as the introduction to society of John the Savage, is seized upon with such enthusiasm.
 The media's attempts to capitalise on this and give some spice to a monotonous life cause the novel's ending.